ablack3/SyntheaCdmFactory/README.md

 # install the synthea java library.
 Only do this once.
 install_synthea()

-# manually download vcoab bundle from https://drive.google.com/file/d/1by7G4pLvUeepOpRqzl3ItO1WDZv_xYoK/view?usp=sharing
+# manually download vocab bundle from https://drive.google.com/file/d/1by7G4pLvUeepOpRqzl3ItO1WDZv_xYoK/view?usp=sharing

 # point R to the location